Here are just a few links and references to introduce you to the volcanic histories of Yellowstone and Crater Lake National Parks.

 - Yellowstone Volcano Observatory.
 This source is a clearinghouse of scientific information about the Yellowstone volcanic system.
 Topics include recent seismic and thermal activity, volcanic history, references and maps, a photo gallery, and FAQs.
 This website contains both general information that would be useful for anyone that is seeking information on the Yellowstone volcanic system, as well as more specific resources for geology students or teachers. (more info)

 - Crater Lake Data Clearinghouse.
 This site provides a gateway to information and data pertaining to the Crater Lake geoecosystem.
-A wealth of digital data as well as scientific and general information is provided. (more info)
+A wealth of digital data as well as scientific and general information is provided. ( This site may be offline. )

 - Mount Mazama and Crater Lake: Growth and Destruction of a Cascade Volcano.
 This fact sheet from the U.S. Geological Survey summarizes the geologic story of Mount Mazama and Crater Lake caldera.
 Possible future geologic activity and recent studies of the caldera floor beneath the lake are also discussed.
 Links are provided to other sources of information about Crater Lake, other Cascades volcanoes, and volcanic hazards. (more info)